jberes/RevealDynamicDataSourceItems/README.md

 ## Prerequisites

 - Ensure you have access to a Reveal BI server.
-- Your application must serve over HTTP/HTTPS and support JavaScript.

 ## Step 1: Set Up the Reveal Server